Śrī Chakra-rāja-nilayā श्री चक्र-राज-निलया (996)

 The fifth enclosure is known as sarvārtha-sādhaka, which makes the worshipper spiritually prosper and has ten triangles.
 The presiding deity is Tripurāśrī and the concerned yogini is kulottīrṇa-yogini.
 Each triangle is presided over by a goddess.
 After worshipping them and after obtaining permission from them one has to proceed to the next covering.

-The sixth āvaraṇa has again ten triangles and is known as sarva-rakṣākara cakra, which protects the worshipper from the inflictions of saṃsāra.
+The sixth āvaraṇa has again ten triangles and is known as sarva-rakṣākara chakra, which protects the worshipper from the inflictions of saṃsāra.
 This enclosure is known as inner ten triangles and the previous triangle is known as exterior ten triangles.
 This āvaraṇa is presided over by Tripuramālinī and the yogini is Nigarbha Yogini.
 Each of the triangles is presided over by a goddess.
 After worshipping them and after their permission, one has to proceed to the next enclosure.

-The seventh āvaraṇa is sarva-roga-hara cakra the remover of all mental afflictions.
+The seventh āvaraṇa is sarva-roga-hara chakra the remover of all mental afflictions.
 It has eight triangles also known as vasu koṇa representing the eight vasu-s (according to Bṛhadāraṇayaka Upaniṣad (III.ix.) aṣṭa vasu-s or eight Vasu-s are Āpa, the water; Dhruva, the pole-star; Soma, the Moon; Dhava or Dhara; Anila, the Wind; Anala or Pāvaka, the fire; Pratyusha, the dawn; and Prabhāsa, the light).
 The presiding deity is Tripurāsiddhā and the yogini is Rahasya yogini.
-Each of the triangles is presided over by a Vāc Devi, the authors of this Sahasranāma.
+Each of the triangles is presided over by a Vāc Devi, the authors of this Lalitha Sahasranāma.
 Vāmakeśvarīmatam (verses 60-63) says that all the Sanskrit alphabets are ruled by these eight Vāc Devi-s.
 Apart from what is said in the above scripture, all the triangles and lotus petals are inscribed with Sanskrit alphabets.
 This triangle is just outside the inner most triangle (nāma 986).
 After worshipping these eight goddesses, one proceeds to worship the armouries of Lalitāmbikā.

 The eighth enclosure is just outside the central bindu which is the innermost triangle.
 This is where the spiritual attainments begin and culminate at the bindu within.
 Outside this triangle, the weaponries of Lalitāmbikā are placed.
 The weapons are described in nāma-s 8, 9, 10 and 11.
 After worshipping Her weaponries, one enters the eighth enclosure, known as sarva siddhi pradhā and is ruled by Tripurāmbā and the concerned yogini is Atirahasya yogini.
 There are three goddesses who are worshipped at the three corners of the triangle and Lalitāmbikā is worshipped at the central point, the bindu.